 Dylan Moses, who stands six-foot-one and weighs 215 pounds, is a 14 year-old eighth grader who lives in Baton Rouge, La. (and attends middle school not far from Death Valley, LSU’s famed football stadium).
 When Moses, who plays running back and linebacker, carries the football, linebackers and especially defensive backs become toreadors.
 They make, at best, half-hearted attempts to tackle him.
 And who can blame them?
 After all, they’ve got their entire lives ahead of them.
 Who wants to jump in front of a runaway train?

-And, just as I cannot fault a junior high defensive back for pulling an “Ole!” on a running back who is larger (and stronger… and faster) than his dad as he steamrolls toward him, I really cannot blame Alabama coach Nick Saban or LSU coach Les Miles for extending a college scholarship offer to a kid whose high school academic transcript does not yet exist.
+And, just as I cannot fault a junior high defensive back for pulling an “Ole!” on a running back who is larger (and stronger… and faster) than his dad as he steamrolls toward him, I really cannot blame Alabama coach Nick Saban or LSU coach Les Miles for extending a college football scholarship offer to a kid whose high school academic transcript does not yet exist.
 Why not?
 Two reasons:

 - Saban and Miles do not get paid to concern themselves with a potential recruit’s academic progress.
 Their sole objective is to locate and persuade the top available gridiron talent to attend their schools.